rust-lang/rust/doc/tutorial.md

 combining them with the pipe operator (`|`), so long as every pattern binds the same set of variables.
 Ranges of numeric literal patterns can be expressed with two dots, as in `M..N`.
-The underscore (`_`) is a wildcard pattern that matches any single value.
-The asterisk (`*`) is a different wildcard that can match one or more fields in an `enum` variant.
+The underscore (`_`) is a wildcard pattern that matches any single value. (`..`) is a different wildcard that can match one or more fields in an `enum` variant.

 The patterns in a match arm are followed by a fat arrow, `=>`, then an expression to evaluate.
 Each case is separated by commas.
 It's often